understructure/GettingCleaningData/CodeBook.md

 subject - The subject number, 1-30
+activity - The activity as a factor:

+1 WALKING
+2 WALKING_UPSTAIRS
+3 WALKING_DOWNSTAIRS
+4 SITTING
+5 STANDING
+6 LAYING

-activity - The activity as a factor, as defined in the activity_labels.txt file tBodyAcc-mean()-X_MEAN - mean of the variable tBodyAcc-mean()-X_MEAN summarized by subject and activity (units are as they were in original file) tBodyAcc-mean()-Y_MEAN - mean of the variable tBodyAcc-mean()-Y_MEAN summarized by subject and activity (units are as they were in original file) tBodyAcc-mean()-Z_MEAN - mean of the variable tBodyAcc-mean()-Z_MEAN summarized by subject and activity (units are as they were in original file)
+tBodyAcc-mean()-X_MEAN - mean of the variable tBodyAcc-mean()-X_MEAN summarized by subject and activity (units are as they were in original file) tBodyAcc-mean()-Y_MEAN - mean of the variable tBodyAcc-mean()-Y_MEAN summarized by subject and activity (units are as they were in original file) tBodyAcc-mean()-Z_MEAN - mean of the variable tBodyAcc-mean()-Z_MEAN summarized by subject and activity (units are as they were in original file)